Advanced Methods for Nonlinear Programs

 To counteract these facts, a number of possible actions can be taken.

-Use a global solver, such as BARON, to solve the NLP.
+Use a global solver, such as BARON or Gurobi, to solve the NLP.
 Global solvers, however, usually only work well on relatively small NLP problems.

 Use a multistart algorithm to solve the NLP problem for multiple starting points in order to have a better chance to find the global optimum.